 As a parent or care provider, you can look at the FDA’s recall alert and safety advisory to insure that you are not in possession of any of the affected lots of medications.
 If you have purchased any of the recalled products, per the FDA’s instructions it is best to stop treating any ear or teething problems with the medicines, talk to your healthcare provider in regard to any questions or concerns and immediately dispose of these dangerous, potentially lethal products that could compromise the health, life and wellbeing of your child.

-The Philadelphia Medical Device and Pharmaceutical lawyers at Galfand Berger have successfully represented clients who have been injured by dangerous drugs.
+The Philadelphia products liability lawyers at Galfand Berger have successfully represented clients who have been injured by dangerous drugs.
 If you or any of your loved ones have been injured due to a dangerous drug, an attorney at Galfand Berger, LLP can help.
 With offices located in Philadelphia, Reading and Bethlehem, we serve clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.